| A False Find Let me tell you a story concerning an ES mission two months ago here

 Police had helicopters out searching the same area.
 It also remains

+unclear whether or not prosecution was considered.
 This story was submitted by Andy Ingraham of Massachusetts Wing

 Editor's Note: this story demonstrates how exercises can mistakenly